Co-founder, Board Member, Social Media and Outreach Director

 UUWR Rehabilitator and Treasurer

 Jenny Topolski is a Class II New York State Licensed Wildlife Rehabilitator and has completed the state Rabies Vector Species course.
-She has just began working with wildlife the last few years, and is thrilled to have joined the UUWR board.
 Her full-time work is as an independent jeweler and small business owner of Topolski Jewelry.
 Jenny is also the creator of the squirrel necklace, some profits of which benefit UUWR.
 Many of her pieces have a charitable component, helping environmental and animal groups.